Mariners acquire Omar Narvaez from the White Sox for Alex Colome

 Colome was under club control for the next two seasons, but he was also expected to make $7.3 million in arbitration while Narvaez will make the major league minimum.

 And Narvaez adds to the Mariners’ stockpile of young talent.
-It’s not December yet and Seattle has already jettisoned Zunino, Paxton, Colome and Guillermo Heredia off the roster in trades, Nelson Cruz and Span are free agents and you can bank neither will be with the team next season.
-The Mariners have also been working on a pending deal to send Cano and Diaz to the Mets -- not to mention trade rumors that have surrounded shortstop Jean Segura and right-hander Mike Leake.
+It’s not December yet and Seattle has already jettisoned Zunino, Paxton, Colome and Guillermo Heredia in trades, Nelson Cruz and Span are free agents and you can bank neither will be with the team next season.
+The Mariners have also been working on a pending deal to send Cano and Diaz to the Mets — not to mention trade rumors that have surrounded shortstop Jean Segura and right-hander Mike Leake.

 This is clearly shaping into more than just a step back for the Mariners, despite Dipoto stating they’re surrendering 2019 to focus on making a run in 2020 or 2021.